elvinaqa/earesume/README.md

 ## Welcome to GitHub Pages for EAResume

-You can use the [editor on GitHub](https://github.com/elvinaqa/earesume.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown
 This is a portfolio website standing for my CV and includes few details of my career, made up of HTML CSS (Wow.css) Animate.js Tilt.js, etc. tech stack